Natural Gas Reliance Driving Resiliency Concerns

 This includes a report from FERC on the 2011 cold snap in Texas, NERC’s assessment of the 2015-2016 Aliso Canyon leak at a natural gas storage facility, and EPRI’s 2016 assessment of outages following major hurricanes over the last decade.

-NGSA's Jagtiani told Bloomberg BNA that outages related to hurricanes are waning as natural gas production shifts from the hurricane-prone Gulf coast to the inland Marcellus and Utica formations.
+NGSA's Jagtiani said that outages related to hurricanes are waning as natural gas production shifts from the hurricane-prone Gulf coast to the inland Marcellus and Utica formations.

 None of those events impacted energy generation as much as the 2014 polar vortex.
 Record low temperatures in the Northeast and Midwest led to led to a sharp increase in energy demand alongside numerous fuel disruptions from frozen gas lines.